pieroproietti/penguins-eggs/README.md

 Have no fear, yes eggs is a console utility - without a graphical user interface - but it is really simple - if you are able to open a terminal, you can use it and your end users will enjoy a complete help and fully graphical installation procedure.

 ### mom and dad
 I've added two lightweight assistants integrated with eggs: mom and dad.
 While mom is a bash script with whiptail - and guides the user to the various commands and documentation, dad started as a short way to create isos.
 All you have to do is type **sudo eggs dad** and follow simple instructions.
-You can also shortcut the way to reset the configuration **sudo dad -c** or - even faster - reset the configuration, load defaults, kill created isos.
-Simply type **sudo eggs dad -d** and you will immediately be able to produce the egg in the default /home/eggs nest.
+You can also shortcut the way to reset the configuration **sudo dad -c** or - even faster - reset the configuration, load defaults, kill created isos: simply type **sudo eggs dad -d** and you will immediately be able to produce the egg in the default /home/eggs nest.

 ### yolk
-yolk so called - staying on the subject of eggs - is a local repository included in the livecd that contains a minimum of indispensable packages during installation.
+yolk - so called staying on the subject of eggs - is a local repository included in the livecd that contains a minimum of indispensable packages during installation.
 Thanks to yolk, you can safely install your system without the need of an active internet connection.

 ### wardrobe
 wardrobe was added to eggs on april 2022, it's is a way to guide and consolidate the process of creating a custom version of Linux, starting from a CLI system.
 All my personal editions are passed to use wardrobe for their convenience, in that way I can organize, consolidate and manage better my work.
 I used birds names for my customizations, we have: colibri, duck, eagle, owl, wagtail and warbier.

 I hope peoples will be interested in wardrobe and you will end to fork the main repository and add your customizations: together will be possibile to make great steps impossible for a single developer.

 You can read more in wardrobe on [penguin's eggs blog](https://penguins-eggs.net/2022/04/12/wardrobe-colibri-duck-eagle-and-owl/).
-The result of mine customizations are under [ISOs/Debian/bullseys](https://sourceforge.net/projects/penguins-eggs/files/iso/debian/bullseye/) on my sourgeforce page.
+The result of mine customizations are mostly under [Debian bullseye](https://sourceforge.net/projects/penguins-eggs/files/iso/debian/bullseye/), [Devuan chimaera](https://sourceforge.net/projects/penguins-eggs/files/iso/devuan/chimaera/) and [Ubuntu jammy](https://sourceforge.net/projects/penguins-eggs/files/iso/ubuntu/jammy/) on my sourgeforce page.

 ### krill
 eggs include a CLI installer named krill, this let you to produce and install servers configurations. krill use a nice TUI interface using the same, configuration created by eggs for [calamares](calamares.io).
 This lead to have "about the same" experience installing, from old distros to new ones and for GUI and CLI.
 To force using krill in place of calamares in a GUI system just: **sudo eggs install --cli**